- Here's How Tiger Shroff Beats All Of His Contemporaries!

 Choreographer-turned-director Ahmed Khan wields the megaphone after a gap of eight years with his last one being the unimpressive 'Fool & Final'.
 Does he succeed in winning over your hearts this time at least?
 Well, in bits and pieces!
 His insipid and confused direction is to be blamed for some of the blunders!
 Ahmed Khan fails to concoct a perfect blend of romance, action and thrills.

 Another reason why Baaghi 2 fails to put up a memorable show is its lacklustre music.
 The songs randomly pop up jarring the narrative and leaving you dismayed.
 Watching Jacqueline Fernandez ruin the iconic 'Ek Do Teen' on the celluloid felt like someone piercing a dagger into my heart!
 Mundiyan and O Saathi are passable.
 Lo Safar seems to be the only impressive one in this lot.

 Santhana Krishnan Ravichandran's cinematography looks top-notch.
 However, Rameshwar S. Bhagat's fumbles with the editing in a few scenes which is quite evident on screen.

-In a nutshell, Baaghi 2 is Tiger Shroff's show all the way and strictly for his fans.
-The actor truly turns out to be a 'one-man army' when this ship begins to sink after being hit by a block of disorderly writing and average direction.
+Baaghi 2 is Tiger Shroff's show all the way and strictly meant only for his fans as Ahmed Khan's weak direction plays a major spoilsport.
+Tiger Shroff turns out to be a 'one-man army' when the ship begins to sink after being hit by a block of disorderly writing and average direction.
 While Jacqueline has already started the countdown for Baaghi 3 with 'Ek Do Teen', I can already hear Tiger's Ronnie saying 'Abhi toh maine bas start kiya hai' and going kick, punch, fly, repeat again!